Doctor Who – Series 1 – Dalek, Written by Robert Shearman

 “If it gets out, it’ll kill every living being.
 Why?
 Because it honestly believes they should die.
 Anything different is wrong.”

 In the background, we see dozens of HVS’ security guards in a stand-off with the Dalek.
 It shoots off the sprinkler system and then electrocutes everyone in the room.
-It stands there (not rusting, incidentally) looking at the carnage, waiting for the next wave of enemy.
+It stands there (not rusting, incidentally) looking at the carnage, waiting for the next wave of an enemy.
 HVS finally concedes that perhaps a new strategy should be tried and decide to seal the Dalek to a certain part of the compound.
 Unfortunately, it’s the part of the compound that Rose is in.

 The Dalek appears on the screen and demands to speak to the Doctor.
 It informs him that it was able to regenerate because it extrapolated the biomass of a time traveler and then by scanning the internet, it has learned that there are no more Daleks, and will therefore get no more orders.
 “I will follow the main Dalek order: to destroy.”